fr1t2/docs.theqrl.org/_docs/node/testnetNode.md

 mining_thread_count: 0
 ```

-If you are in need of some QRL for testing on the TestNet, head over to the faucet and enter your TestNet address.
+If you are in need of some QRL for testing on the TestNet, head over to the faucet and enter your Testnet address.
 You can find the link below.
 You will also find a link to the testnet wallet below, in case you need one of those too.

 ## Testnet Links

-Some helpful links for the TestNet network.
+Some helpful links for the Testnet network.
 Since this is a completely separate blockchain, we need to use the testnet wallet and block explorer.

 - [testnet-wallet.theqrl.org](https://testnet-wallet.theqrl.org)
 - [testnet-explorer.theqrl.org](https://testnet-explorer.theqrl.org)